Suicide is preventable.

 Some warning signs may include:

-For more warning signs and risk factors, visit the Juneau Suicide Prevention Coalition site:
+For more warning signs and risk factors, visit the Juneau Suicide Prevention Coalition website:

 http://www.juneausuicideprevention.org/WarningSigns.htm